openstack/ironic/doc/source/drivers/ilo.rst

 Overview
 ========
-iLO drivers enable to take advantage of features of iLO management engine in HP Proliant servers.  iLO drivers are targetted for HP Proliant Gen 8 systems and above which have iLO 4 management engine.
+iLO drivers enable to take advantage of features of iLO management engine in HP Proliant servers.  iLO drivers are targeted for HP Proliant Gen 8 systems and above which have iLO 4 management engine.
 [1]_

 For more detailed and up-to-date information (like tested platforms, known